Geoff Shaw (politician): Independent politician

-On 6 March 2013 Shaw resigned from the parliamentary Liberal Party, announcing that he would sit in the Legislative Assembly on the crossbenches as an independent politician.
+In March 2013, Shaw resigned from the parliamentary Liberal Party, announcing that he would sit in the Legislative Assembly on the crossbenches as an independent politician.
 In the wake of the release of secret police tapes, Shaw refused to commit to supporting the government if Baillieu remained Premier.
 Baillieu subsequently resigned as Premier the following day.
 Ports Minister Denis Napthine succeeded Baillieu as Premier and stated that Shaw would not be endorsed by the Liberal Party as a candidate for the 2014 state election.

-On 17 September 2013 Victoria Police announced that Shaw had been charged with 23 counts of obtaining financial benefit by deception and one charge of misconduct in public office.
-On 3 December the Department of Public Prosecutions announced that it had dropped all charges against Shaw.

-On 15 October 2013 Shaw was involved in a scuffle on the front steps of Parliament House.
+In October 2013, Shaw was involved in a physical altercation on the front steps of Parliament House.
 His arrival for Question Time coincided with a protest by taxi drivers in front of the House.

-On 28 November 2013 Australian media reported that Premier Napthine had 'secretly assisted' Shaw to draft a Private Member's Bill to change state abortion legislation.
+In November 2013.
+Australian media reported that Premier Napthine had 'secretly assisted' Shaw to draft a Private Member's Bill to change state abortion legislation.
 Napthine refuted the allegations and stated his Government had no plans to change abortion laws, nor would he support any such change.
 Shaw reportedly planned to introduce the bill before the 2014 state election.
-In June 2014 Napthine stated:"...that while I am Premier of this state, I will not allow Mr Shaw to introduce any legislation seeking to change the abortion laws in Victoria."
+In June 2014 Napthine stated "while I am Premier of this state, I will not allow Mr Shaw to introduce any legislation seeking to change the abortion laws in Victoria."